The freeze and shutdown responses to trauma can resemble each other . . .

 Click the image to enlarge

-This week we’ll dive into three less understood defensive responses to trauma (beyond fight-flight-freeze) and walk you through how to work with each one in the Advanced Master Program on the Treatment of Trauma.
-It’s free to watch – you just have to sign up here.
+In the Advanced Master Program on the Treatment of Trauma, we dive into three less understood defensive responses to trauma (beyond fight-flight-freeze) and walk you through how to work with each one.

 What strategies have you found most helpful for working with the shutdown response?
 Please let us know by leaving a comment below.